Lemons in a bowl and a cookbook open to a recipe photographed on a marble kitchen counter

 In the plugin’s settings, you can add a custom author name, and an internal link to your about page so that this information shows up by default in each recipe card you publish.

-In settings, you can enable ‘jump to recipe’ and ‘print recipe’ quick links (how they display depends on your theme).
+In settings, you can enable ‘jump to recipe’, ‘print recipe’ and ‘leave a review’ quick links (how they display depends on your theme).
 The end goal is always to give the user what they want, and if that’s jumping to the recipe that’s a-okay.
 A happy reader is a reader who will return.

 The ability to update a recipe without updating the post